-Figure 3 Time series of total crop land (irrigated (solid lines) and non-irrigated (dashed lines)) as reconstructed for the historical period (1860 - 2010) based on HYDE3.2 (Klein Goldewijk, 2016) and projected under SSP2 (2030-2100) assuming no explicit mitigation of greenhouse gas emissions (RCP6.0, yellow line) and strong mitigation (RCP2.6, dark blue line) as suggested by MAGPLE.
-Future projections also include land areas for second generation bioenergy production (not included in "total crop
+Figure 3 Time series of total crop land (irrigated (solid lines) and non-irrigated (dashed lines)) as reconstructed for the historical period (1860 - 2015) based on HYDE3.2 (Klein Goldewijk, 2016b) and projected under SSP2 (2016-2100) assuming no explicit mitigation of greenhouse gas emissions (RCP6.0, yellow line) and strong mitigation (RCP2.6, dark blue line) as suggested by MAgPIE.

-5 MAgPIE.
 Future projections also include land areas for second generation bioenergy production (not included in "total crop land") for the demand generated from the Integrated Assessment Modelling Framework REMIND/MAgPIE, as implemented in the SSP exercise (dotted lines).
 Global data were linearly interpolated between the historical data set and the projections.